 Before you know it, the train pulls into its next stop and the theatre stage your carriage has become in swapped for a new scene, as a whole new set of mysterious baggage and new characters enter for the next leg of the journey.

-The three-hour journey on the Yangon Circular Train was maybe a little too long, especially as you are sitting on a hard seat, and the final hour can seem painfully slow.
+The three-hour journey on the Yangon Circular Railway was maybe a little too long, especially as you are sitting on a hard seat, and the final hour can seem painfully slow.
 Yangon time is a long time.

 However, the journey on the Circle Line of Yangon is itself unique, not only because you get to interact with the locals and witness their daily routine, but because this really is an intrepid adventure in the big city, and the best value you’ll get from just one dollar in the city.